HumMod/documentation/schema/1_model/top-level_elements.md

 title: Top-Level Elements
 ---

-#Top-Level Elements

-##Overview
+# Overview

-An XML document has a single element (the document element or root element) that holds (or encloses) all of the document?s other elements (the child elements).
+An XML document has a single element (the document element or root element) that holds (or encloses) all of the document's other elements (the child elements).
 In this schema, the document element is named model.

 Elements in an XML document may be nested to any level.
 It is customary to call elements that are the immediate children of the document element the top-level elements.
-The model element?s top-level elements are:
+The model element's top-level elements are: